F5Networks/f5-azure-arm-templates/azure-arm-1nic/readme.md

-Powershell Usage
+<a name="powershell"></a>Powershell Usage
 -----
-    # Params below match to parameteres in the azuredeploy.json that are gen-unique, otherwsie pointing to
+    # Params below match to parameters in the azuredeploy.json that are gen-unique, otherwise pointing to
     # the azuredeploy.parameters.json file for default values.
 Some options below are mandatory, some(such as deployment password for BIG IP)
-    # can be supplied inline when running this script but if they arent then the default will be used as specificed in below param arguments
+    # can be supplied inline when running this script but if they are not then the default will be used as specified in the param arguments
     # Example Command: .\Deploy_via_PS.ps1 -adminUsername azureuser -adminPassword yourpassword -dnsLabelPrefix f51nicdeploy01 -vmName f51nic -licenseToken XXXXX-XXXXX-XXXXX-XXXXX-XXXXX -resourceGroupName f51nicdeploy01

     param(